stroke-dasharray

 <length>

-Pixel units are handled the same as SVG units (see <number>, above) and font-based lengths such as em are calculated with repect to the element's SVG value for the text size; the effects of other length units may depend on the browser.
+Pixel units are handled the same as SVG units (see <number>, above) and font-based lengths such as em are calculated with respect to the element's SVG value for the text size; the effects of other length units may depend on the browser.
 Negative values are invalid.

 <percentage>